Skip to content

 What Embroidery Supplies Do I Need To Get Started?

 Diving into machine embroidery for the first time as a beginner can be daunting.
-Between getting your first machine and searching online for the best prices on embroidery supplies, it's easy to get overwhelmed.
+Between choosing your first machine, getting it set up, and searching for the best prices on embroidery supplies, it's easy to become quickly overwhelmed.

-Don't worry, machine embroidery is easy to learn and we are here to help you figure out what supplies you need to get started.
+We're here to help you figure out the essential supplies you need to get started on the right foot.

 High Quality Embroidery Supplies